GET ORDAINED

 Illustrations by Jessica Levey

-This is not your Aunt Betty’s wedding, no matter what she says (or how loudly).
+This is not your Aunt Betty’s wedding.
+No matter what she says (or how loudly).
+But your loved ones love to meddle in your wedding planning, don't they?

 We’re talking about well-meaning but meddlesome relatives and friends, of course.

 It’s the familiar curse of having “too many cooks in the kitchen.”
 And it happens anytime a group of enthusiastic people try to plan anything together.
-Only this time, the kitchen isn’t a day-trip, it’s your wedding
+Only this time, the crowded kitchen is your wedding day.
+Soon, you and your partner’s vision of the ‘perfect day’ is lost in a sea of suggestions, out-dated tips, taffeta and crafting glue… Nothing that really says "you."

+Our last suggestion?
 When you do want or need help, ask for it directly and be clear about the scope of the task from the start.
-This might mean letting Aunt Betty know that you love her orange zest cupcakes, and that you’d appreciate her making two-dozen of them for the reception, but that you’ll be deciding on the decor and bridesmaid’s attire yourself.
+For example, let Aunt Betty know how much you love her orange zest cupcakes, and ask if she's willing to make two dozen of them for the reception.

 Let Aunt Betty know you love her orange zest cupcakes, but that you'll be picking the bridesmaid's dresses...

-For inspiration on essentials to personalize your wedding, try Lucky in Love, or check out real weddings on our Wedding Wall.
-We also post new photos of gorgeous and unique ceremonies every day on Instagram to help get you started.
+For inspiration on essentials to personalize your wedding, try Lucky in Love, or check out real weddings on the AMM Wedding Wall.
+Or browse any of the fun articles below!

 Jessica Levey